ramkumar2122/Text-to-Image-Generation/README.md

 # 5. Generate Interpolated Images

-In our paper we show the effect of interpolating the noise and the text embedding vectors on the generated image.
-Images are randomply selected and their text descriptions are used to generate synthetic images.
-The following sub-sections will elaborate on how to do it and which scripts will help you in doing it.

 ## 5.1 Z (Noise) Interpolation

 For interpolating the noise vector and generating images, use the following scripts